TLINDEN/cenophane/README.md

 ## TODO

-- also serve a html upload page
 - add metrics (as in https://github.com/ansrivas/fiberprometheus)
 - do not manually generate output urls, use fiber.GetRoute()
 - upd: https://docs.gofiber.io/guide/error-handling/ to always use json output
-- upctl: get rid of HandleResponse(), used only once anyway
-- add form so that public users can upload
-- use Writer for output.go so we can unit test the stuff in there
 - add (default by time!) sorting to list outputs, and add sort flag